-The NFS version 4 protocol does not mandate the use of a particular normalization form at this time.
+The nfs4_cs_prep profile does not specify a normalization form.
 A later revision of this specification may specify a particular normalization form.
 Therefore, the server and client can expect that they may receive unnormalized characters within protocol requests and responses.
-If the operating environment requires normalization, then the implementation must normalize the various UTF-8 encoded strings within the protocol before presenting the information to an application (at the client) or local file system (at the server).
+If the operating environment requires normalization, then the implementation must normalize utf8str_cs strings within the protocol before presenting the information to an application (at the client) or local filesystem (at the server).